 100 W into 4 Ω:

-So, a simple transformer which will match 100 V line to either a 4 Ω speaker or an 8 Ω Speaker, and deliver 100 W.
+So, a simple transformer that will match 100 V line to either a 4 Ω speaker or an 8 Ω Speaker, and deliver 100 W.

 As may be seen above, the electrical calculations are the same, irrespective of the frequency response required.